KevinMagnifico260/Visual-Basic-6-Tic-Tac-Toe/README.md

 # Visual-Basic-6-Tic-Tac-Toe
-This Project was made from Visual Basic 6
+Statement : This Project was was written in Visual Basic 6.0 License : Public Domain or Unlicense